A Very Vintage Christmas

 Stuff Your Stockings With Oranges

 Stockings overflow with chocolates and toys on Christmas morning, but in simpler times children were excited and grateful to find oranges in their stockings.
-Put an orange in your child’s stocking this year to remind your family of its good fortune—and also get a healthy dose of vitamin C!
+Put an orange in your child’s stocking this year as a reminder of your family’s good fortune—and for a healthy dose of vitamin C!

 Hang the Tinsel